pusher/pusher-http-node/README.md

 ### Publishing events

 To send an event to one or more channels use the trigger function.
+Channel names can contain only characters which are alphanumeric, '_' or '-' and have to be at most 200 characters long.

 #### Single channel